Ixekizumab

 What is Ixekizumab?

 Download button - information sheetIxekizumab (brand name: Taltz®) is a medicine for adults with psoriatic arthritis, a type of joint inflammation ofen seen with psoriasis (a skin condition).
-It is also used for adults with moderate to severe plaque psoriasis that is chronic (lasts for a long time).
+It is also used for adults with moderate to severe chronic (long lasting) plaque psoriasis.

-Ixekizumab can also treat adults with axial spondyloarthritis, including ankylosing spondylitis, which causes inflammation, pain, and stiffness in the spine.
+Ixekizumab is also used to treat adults with axial spondyloarthritis, including ankylosing spondylitis, which causes pain and stiffness in the spine because of inflammation in the spinal joints.

 Important things to remember